-- the Section 151 Officer (Joseph Holmes) is responsible for looking after the financial affairs of the Council, fulfils the role of Chief Financial Officer and is a CIPFA Qualified Accountant.
+- the Chief Executive (Ruth Bagley) is the person who is ultimately responsible for the welfare of the Council's employees; - the Interim Strategic Director, Children's Services; - the Strategic Director, Customer & Community Services; and - the Interim Strategic Director, Regeneration, Housing & Resources. - Supporting Officers - the Section 151 Officer (Joseph Holmes) is responsible for looking after the financial affairs of the Council, fulfils the role of Chief Financial Officer and is a CIPFA Qualified Accountant.
 The role of the Chief Financial Officer complies with the governance requirements as set out within the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010) through: - Being a key member of the Leadership Team, with a dotted reporting line to the Chief Executive, helping it to develop and implement strategy and to resource and deliver the organisation's strategic objectives and having access to CMT papers and meetings; - Being involved in all material business decisions made by the Council to ensure both immediate and long term risks and implications are considered and that these are in line with the financial strategy; - Leading the promotion and delivery of good financial management across the Council through ensuring that key financial targets are being set and reporting on performance against these to CMT - Ensuring the finance function is well led and effectively resourced throughout the year.